Glutinous-Rice-Flour

 • Thai Sticky Rice: Sticky rice, which is frequently served with meals like sticky rice and mango in Thai cuisine, is made from glutinous rice flour.
 Delicious, sweet, and sticky rice is produced by combining the flour with water and steaming it.

-• Rice Cakes: Many civilizations enjoy rice cakes, including the Chinese nian gao and the Korean tteok.
+• Rice Cakes: Many civilizations enjoy rice cakes, including the Chinese gao and the Korean tteok.
 You may steam, pan-fry, or grill these sticky rice cakes, then add sugar or other seasonings to suit your tastes.

 • Gluten-Free Baking: Glutinous rice flour can be a useful alternative to ordinary flour when baking without gluten.
 It is frequently used to provide a soft, moist texture in gluten-free bread, cakes, and cookies.